Jordloop/Track-Suggester/README.md

 # Track Suggester

-Users will fill out a form.
-An Epicodus course track will be suggested based on users input.
+* Users will fill out a form.
+* The users input will assign points to specific variables.
+* "Winning"(most points) variable will cause specific content to be displayed.
+* Specific content will be displayed in the event of two variables tying for the win.

 ## Getting Started

-Clone project from Github repository, open index.html from top level of directory using any modern browser.
+* Clone project from Github repository.
+* Open index.html from top level of directory using any modern browser.

 ### Prerequisites